 The Group measure the provision of expected credit loss for trade receivables at an amount equal to lifetime ECL.
 The expected credit losses on trade receivables are estimated using a loss rate, with reference to past default experience of the debtor and an analysis of the debtor's current financial position, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the reporting date.
-The expected credit loss on trade receivables is USD 734 thousand as at 31 December 2022 (31 December 2021: USD 426 thousand) (note 26).
+The expected credit loss on trade receivables is AED 5,593 thousand as at 31 December 2023 (31 December 2022: AED 2,696 thousand).

-Trade receivables amounting to USD 251,607 thousand (2021: USD 70,604 thousand) pertains to related parties (note 10).
+Trade receivables amounting to AED 864,705 thousand (2022: AED 924,027 thousand) pertains to related parties (note 10).

 The Group has adopted a policy of dealing with only creditworthy counterparties.
 Adequate credit assessment is made before accepting an order for sale of services or goods from counterparty.
-Refer to ageing of trade receivables in note 26.
+Refer to ageing of trade receivables in note 27.